CQCL/hugr/specification/hugr.md

 The other required field in a node is `op` which identifies an operation by name, and is used as a discriminating tag in validating the remaining fields.
-The other fields are defining data for the particular operation.
+The other fields are defining data for the particular operation, including `args` which specifies the arguments to the `TypeParam`s of the operation.
 Metadata could also be included as a map keyed by node index.

 ```rust